-The Events tab is selected by default because after-all you are analyzing your events.
-Sometimes the actual events are necessary to troubleshoot an issue and others times the events are necessary to extract new fields and construct new queries for better troubleshooting in the future.
+The Events tab is selected by default because after all, you are analyzing your events.
+Sometimes the actual events are necessary to troubleshoot an issue and other times the events are necessary to extract new fields and construct new queries for better troubleshooting in the future.

 It should be noted that the Events tab view can be modified in a variety of ways including what is shown through the use of the View drop-down: